robertpiosik/CodeWebChat/README.md

 **Why non-agentic AI-assisted coding?**

 Great software is a chain of carefully considered decisions.
-Because LLMs can't reason and don't know their own limitations, delegating decision making may create hard to debug weak links and a lack of practice may impair our own abilities in creating strong ones.
+Because LLMs can't truly reason and don't know their own limitations, delegating decision-making may create hard-to-debug weak links; furthermore a lack of practice may impair our own abilities in creating strong ones.

 **Guiding principles**